haijin-development/haiku/README.md

 <html><body><?php echo htmlspecialchars( "A haiku template from {$author}" ); ?></body></html>
 ```

-and stores them in the given cache folder.
+and stores them in the configured cache folder.

 Later requests to parse the `sample.haiku.html` file are not translated again, instead the PHP cached file is evaluated to generate the HTML unless its haiku source file changed.